saurav3199/CTF-writeups/WatevrCTF/README.md

 So maybe 'a' will be the value of polynomial at x='1' as we know the flag format 'watevr{'.

 Thus [scripting](scripts/poly.py) it in few lines using [sympy](https://www.sympy.org/).
+I wonder though it has quite less solves :confused:
 ```python

 from sympy import *